Howard Davis (chemical engineer): Early life and education

-Research and education at Minnesota

-Davis' background in chemistry led to new directions in chemical engineering research including fundamental questions in the fields of statistical mechanics, transport in porous media, and interfacial phenomena which had applications in fluid flow, industrial coating processes, recovery of oil, and nanotechnology.
-His work was highlighted by physical insights that many attributed to his "amazing discipline" as a researcher.
-He regularly described a research philosophy to pursue "the elegant solution" to problems, which built on his belief that the time saved by "quick and dirty" calculations could never compensate the for the lost intellectual opportunity.
-His research was integral in moving chemical engineering away from traditional unit operations and towards more rigorous mathematical analysis.

-Ted's contributions to education was broad with impact on undergraduate and graduate instruction in addition to faculty mentoring.
-Ted's approach to graduate education pushed students to think as practitioners of fields beyond their specialty.
-His lecture style was described as dense but clear, with a pace that quickened and slowed between mathematical description and verbal explanation.
-His advising of graduate students was highly collaborative, with numerous students exploring topics with combined experiment in theory.
-In all he advised more than 80 graduate students which led to the publication of more than 400 papers and two leading textbooks on the topics of linear algebra and statistical mechanics.

 Tenure as dean

-In 1995, Ted Davis was named as dean of the Institute of Technology at the University of Minnesota, which was the university's college of engineering and physical sciences.
-During his leadership he helped develop the Digital Technology Center.
-He also was instrumental in created the University of Minnesota Department of Biomedical Engineering.
+In 1995, Davis was named as dean of the Institute of Technology at the University of Minnesota, which was the university's college of engineering and physical sciences.
+During his leadership, he helped develop the Digital Technology Center.
+He also helped to create the University of Minnesota's Department of Biomedical Engineering.
 This was followed by the formation of degree programs in bio-based products engineering, computer engineering and biomedical engineering.
 In addition, he established a professional master's program in software and infrastructure systems engineering.

-During his time as Dean of IT, the college underwent several major renovations including the new Mechanical Engineering Building and the restoration of Walter library.
-These additions expanded the capability of the college and provided locations for both the Science and Engineering Library as well as the Digital Technology center.
-These capabilities expanded the opportunity of the information technology community of Minnesota, which was instrumental in numerous federally-funded research centers at the University of Minnesota.
+During his time as Dean of IT, the college underwent several major renovations, including the new Mechanical Engineering Building and the restoration of Walter Library.
+These additions expanded the capability of the college and provided locations for both the Science and Engineering Library as well as the Digital Technology Center.
 Davis stepped down after nine years in 2005 as the 3rd longest serving dean in the college's history.

-In 2008, Ted enthusiastically accepted the role of Director of the BioTechnology Institute, the University of Minneosta's internal organization focusing on advanced research, training and interaction with industry in biological process technology; he held this position until May 2009.
+In 2008, Davis accepted the role of Director of the BioTechnology Institute, the University of Minnesota's internal organization, focusing on advanced research, training, and interaction with industry in biological process technology, and he held this position until May 2009.